hamada-SOS/Age-Gender_D_VT/README.md

 Introduction

-This project is a Python Flask API that acts as a backend for age and gender detection.
+This project is a Python Flask API that acts as a backend fo age and gender detection.
 It is designed to receive images or video data, process them using the D-VT model, and return the predicted age, gender, and the bounding box of any detected faces.
 Features

     API Endpoints: Provides a RESTful API to handle image and video data.